 We historically have not carried in-orbit insurance on our satellites because we have assessed that the cost of insurance is not economical relative to the risk of failures.
 Therefore, we generally bear the risk of any in-orbit failures.
-Pursuant to the terms of the agreements governing certain portions of our indebtedness, we are required, subject to certain limitations on coverage, to maintain in-orbit insurance for our SPACEWAY 3, EchoStar XVI and EchoStar XVII satellites.
-Based on economic analysis of the current insurance market we obtained launch plus one year in-orbit insurance, subject to certain limitations, for the EchoStar XXI and EchoStar XXIII satellites.
+Pursuant to the terms of the agreements governing certain portions of our indebtedness, we are required, subject to certain limitations on coverage, to maintain in-orbit insurance for our SPACEWAY 3, EchoStar XVI, and EchoStar XVII satellites.
 Our other satellites, either in orbit or under construction, are not covered by launch or in-orbit insurance.
 We will continue to assess circumstances going forward and make insurance decisions on a case-by-case basis.